krishaamer/green-filter-research/research/literature/ai.md

 -   @SustainableShoppingSaving2023 My bedtime story about shopping, saving, and investing.

-### Smart Agents {#smart-agents}

--   @davidjohnstonSmartAgentProtocol2023 “general purpose AI that acts according to the goals of an individual human.”
--   @martinez-plumedFuturesArtificialIntelligence2021 envisions the
-    future of AI

 ### AI for Diagnosic Symptoms {#ai-for-diagnosic-symptoms}

 Since CADUCEUS (in @kanzaAIScientificDiscovery2021), the first automated